Job lots: the double-edged sword of ‘e’

 Where I work – my office

 The CPA Australia Information Technology and Management Centre of Excellence is currently sponsoring research into Telework – which is essentially telecommuting.
 One of the things that people frequently don’t realise is that, as an employer, when they have staff working from home there is some element of responsibility for the environment of work in which that person is working.
+To navigate these responsibilities effectively, consulting with lawyers experienced in employment law can help ensure that both employers and employees understand their rights and obligations in a remote work setup.

 As a little bit of fun, Jan Barned (the CoE’s policy advisor) and I swapped photos of offices.
 Although I won’t publish Jan’s photo here, she essentially has a purpose-built arrangement for the office, and it looks very usable.